comgsi/documents/NCEPLIBS.md

 ../../../../GSILIBS/linklibs
 ```

-Now you should have something as this:
+Now you should have something as follows:
 ```
  libw3nco_4.a -> ./libw3nco_v2.1.0_4.a
  libw3nco_8.a -> ./libw3nco_v2.1.0_8.a
  libw3nco_d.a -> ./libw3nco_v2.1.0_d.a
 ```